 Do Honda Accords Come In AWD?
 (Explained Clearly)

 No, the Honda Accord does not come with AWD.
-Every Accord sedan sold in the U.S. is front-wheel drive only.
-Honda has never offered AWD on the standard Accord.
-The discontinued Crosstour was a crossover, not a sedan.
+Every Accord sedan sold in the United States is front-wheel drive only, and Honda has never offered AWD as an option on the standard Accord.

-This guide explains what drivetrain the Accord actually uses, why Honda stuck with it, and what that choice means if you drive in snow or bad weather.
+This guide explains what drivetrain the Accord actually uses, why Honda made that choice, and what it means for driving in snow or bad weather.

 What Is AWD and How Does It Work in Honda Cars?